 Begin to meditate by learning one simple technique and practicing it every day.
 There is no right or wrong way to do it; whatever resonates for you is the method you'll want to return to.
-Here's one to try, adapted from Meditation for Dummies by Stephan Bodian (Wiley Publishing, 1999):
+For one, you can try learning to meditate using one of these beginner-friendly meditation apps.
+If you'd rather stay away from your devices while you meditate, try this basic how-to technique, adapted from Meditation for Dummies by Stephan Bodian:

 - Sit comfortably on a cushion or a chair.
 Don't slouch, but your back doesn't need to be ramrod-straight either.
 At first, you may want to try sitting against a wall to support your back.
 Use extra pillows under your knees or anywhere else to make you comfortable.

 - Try lying down, if sitting to meditate is unappealing.
-Miriam Austin, author of Meditation for Wimps (Sterling Publishing, 2003), recommends lying on the floor with your calves and feet resting on a chair seat.
+Miriam Austin, author of Meditation for Wimps, recommends lying on the floor with your calves and feet resting on a chair seat.

 - Put on music, if that helps to calm you before beginning to meditate.
 Turn it off once you begin.

 - Set a digital (non-ticking) timer.
 Start with five minutes and work your way up to 10, then 15, and eventually 20.
 It will probably take weeks or months to lengthen the time you practice.
 Try not to put yourself on a schedule.
 Whatever your pace, it's fine.